AntonKilk/FA_app/prototypes/About.md

   * Given I am on homepage of app.
   * Then I should see button "About"
   * When I click button "About"
-  * Then I should see the information page "About" that contains:
+  * Then I should see the information page "About" that <br >contains:
       * Application version
       * Developers contact Information with e-mail